South Australian Film Corporation: 1972–2000

 The South Australian Film Corporation was founded as a production company in 1972, established under the South Australian Film Corporation Act by the Dunstan government.
 It was intended “to stimulate and encourage the formation and continued development of the South Australian film and television industry”.
 At the time of the Corporation's establishment, the Australian film industry was stagnating, and the Corporation played a significant role in the revival of Australian film making.
 Premier Don Dunstan played an instrumental role in the foundation of the Corporation and its early film production activities.

 From its genesis, the SAFC collaborated with various government departments and agencies in the production of short documentaries and educational films.
 These included co-productions with the South Australian Department of Agriculture and Fisheries, Department of Marine & Harbors, the Education Department, the Office of Fair Trading, the Department of Housing, Urban and Regional Affairs and others.

 In the 1980s, the SAFC shifted its focus to television production.
 It relocated to a disused Philips factory in Hendon in the north-west suburbs of Adelaide.
 Jock Bair was head of drama.

 In 1994 its role changed, as it ceased producing films and became the government's central agency to provide assistance to independent film makers.
 The television mini-series The Battlers was the last production produced by the SAFC.
 As the first state film corporation in Australia, the success of its business model led other state governments to establish similar bodies charged with the promotion of film production and fostering industry development.

 Since then, it has focused on supporting (including providing funding) and facilitating the production of films and television in South Australia, as well as making production and post-production facilities available.

+Film library collections

+In 1974, the South Australian Film Corporation Library (and within it, the Film Library) absorbed two film libraries previously held by the Education Department: the Educational Film Library (EFL) and the Documentary Film Library (DFL), comprising 10,000 films.
+The EFL consisted of curriculum-oriented material on 16mm films.
+The DFL spanned films for non-school organisations.
+These collections were moved to a new location at O'Connell Street, North Adelaide.
+In July 2001, the South Australian Film Corporation Collection of scripts and ephemera was given to the Flinders University Library.